datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

   xlab("") +
   ylab("Number of licenses")
 ```

+After figuring out the missing pieces in the code and generating the plot, you'll be able to **answer the following questions**:

 ?
 What does the function `ymd_hms()` accomplish?

 !
 Converts `license_issue_date` to a date-time object